hierarchy of needs theory

 personal potential takes place.

-individual capacities" in the world.
-The tendency to self-actualization is "the
+much as possible, individual capacities" in the world.
+The tendency to

-self-fulfillment, namely the tendency for him, the individual, to become actualized in
+"the desire for self-fulfillment, namely the tendency for him, the individual, to

-what he is potentially. - Abraham Maslow in his article, A Theory of Human Motivation.
+become actualized in what he is potentially. - Abraham Maslow in his article, A Theory of

 The term self-actualization was used by Maslow to describe a desire, not a driving force,

 that could lead to realizing one's capabilities.
 Maslow did not feel that

 self-actualization determined one's life; rather, he felt that it gave the individual a

 Goldstein defined self-actualization as a driving force, Maslow used the term to describe